sass/sass/doc-src/SASS_REFERENCE.md

 #### Number Operations

-Random number generation to be used with random(max) (default 100). eg.
+Random number generation to be used with random(max), (default 100). eg.

   rotate(random(360) + deg);